pmdevita/XPS15-7590-Hackintosh/README.md

 #### Headphones after sleep

 Switching from layout-id 72 to 28 seems to have solved the issue, will mark it off if it seems to stick

+#### Wi-FI

+I'm using the DW1820A.
+However, this card requires pin masking to enable full power management, which is a hassle and a risk and is therefore not a recommended card.
+You may want to choose something else from [here](https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/m2.html)).
+You'll then want to disable the power management patch (pci-aspm) in the config.plist for Wi-Fi.

+For those of you who decide to go with this card anyways, the config already has a patch to disable power management so you can use the card.
+Do note that without full power management, the card pulls like another 4W so it's not great for battery life.
+If you want to try pin masking, google "DW1820A Hackintosh pin masking" and be ready for the challenge.
+If you pass though, you can disable the power management patch (pci-aspm) and get full power management.
+Pin masking seems to have no effect on Windows but I'm currently running into Wi-Fi problems in Linux that I'm not sure are related.

 ## Sources